Protesting Berbers force their way into Libyan parliament

-TRIPOLI Members of Libya's ethnic Berber minority forced their way into the parliament building in Tripoli on Tuesday, smashing windows and destroying furniture, in a demonstration to press for greater recognition, an assembly spokesman said.
+TRIPOLI Members of Libya's ethnic Berber minority forced their way into the parliament building in Tripoli on Tuesday, smashing windows and destroying furniture, in a demonstration to push for cultural rights, an assembly spokesman said.

 The protest occurred during a break in a regular session at the assembly, General National Congress spokesman Omar Hmaiden said.